Kerala women's football team

 The Kerala women's football team is an Indian women's football team representing Kerala in the Senior Women's National Football Championship.

+History

 They have appeared in the Santosh Trophy finals once, and were the runners-up at their maiden attempt at the 2005–06 Senior Women's National Football Championship edition against the reigning champions Manipur at Rourkela.